javascript-studio/studio-lambda/README.md

 - `invokedFunctionArn`: The function ARN, build from the `AWS_REGION` (defaulting to `us-east-1`), `STUDIO_AWS_ACCOUNT` (defaulting to `000000000000`) and the Lambda function name.
 - `memoryLimitInMB`: The configured memory limit.
-This is currently not enforced.
 - `awsRequestId`: The AWS request ID, either from `options` or generated.
 - `getRemainingTimeInMillis()`: Returns the remaining time until the Lambda function times out.